EdenTree and Alice

 We see a great many parallels between the challenges of open water swimming and the often uncertain world of investment.
 Like Alice, we are focused on endurance and are proud of our 30 year track record in delivering exceptional, long-term results for our clients regardless of the market environment.

 Aligning principles and core values with elite performance

-Highlighting inequality in swimming and financial literacy
+Highlighting inequality and social exclusion

 EdenTree’s and Alice’s shared values extend past providing performance with principles and into driving positive change, inclusivity and access.
 Alice is currently using her profile as an elite athlete to promote swimming among the black community, where 95% of black adults and 80% of black children do not swim.
 Part of this problem is cultural and Alice is keen to shatter the notion that swimming is not for black people by emphasising the importance of this vital life skill.